butterymoney/book/molten/motivation.md

 **Description**

-- In a representative democracy, token-holders make decisions by voting on proposals, where each token is equivalent to a vote, but can also delegate their voting power to a representative
-- Governance must configure the following parameters:
+In a representative democracy, token-holders make decisions by voting on proposals, where each token is equivalent to a vote, but can also delegate their voting power to a representative.
+Governance must configure the following parameters:

 - Who has the right to create a proposal
 - How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum-contingent
 - Which rights can be delegated and to who

 **Benefits**

-- aligns incentives by unbundling financial risk and governance power and allocating them to domain experts
+- Aligns incentives by unbundling financial risk and governance power and allocating them to domain experts
-- allows governance rights to accrue to representatives voters believe are best placed to represent their preferences
+- Allows governance rights to accrue to representatives voters believe are best placed to represent their preferences
-- reduces voter apathy
+- Reduces voter apathy

 **Limitations**

-- as delegation scales, the nuance of voter preferences is diluted to the preferences of a smaller subset of voters, i.e. the delegates, which is less representative of the population
+- As delegation scales, the nuance of voter preferences is diluted to the preferences of a smaller subset of voters, i.e. the delegates, which is less representative of the population
-- forces the voter to find a single delegate who represents their entire range of preferences across all possible decisions (though tokens could be split across wallets or delegation functionality enhanced)
+- Forces the voter to find a single delegate who represents their entire range of preferences across all possible decisions (though tokens could be split across wallets or delegation functionality enhanced)
-- allowing voters to delegate enables a more persistent form of voter apathy, as seen in our traditional political system
+- Allowing voters to delegate enables a more persistent form of voter apathy, as seen in our traditional political system

 ### **Reputation voting**